 Meet Nilla!
 She is a 1-2 year old, 40lb yellow lab mix that was found stray in Mississippi.

 Personality: Nilla has a big heart!
 She’s playful, sweet, and is great with humans of all sizes (including children).
 She is so sweet and affectionate!
 Nilla would love a home with a nice backyard where she can enjoy some outdoor time.
-She gets along well with other dogs and loves to play!
-She has also been exposed to cats.
-She will chase them but has the best of intentions – she just wants to play!
+She currently does doggie daycare and does well with larger dogs (no small dogs though).
+She has also been exposed to cats but due to her prey drive, we are recommending a cat-free home.
+When she is not exploring the outdoors, she loves bones and toys, and she has never chewed anything she shouldn’t.

 Updates